 Every day, all kinds of community service organizations throughout America provide help to people like disadvantaged youth, abused women, the homeless, the elderly, veterans, and individuals with physical or mental disabilities or illnesses.
 And they all need managers and administrators with an understanding of the social sciences to lead their staff and volunteers and to coordinate and oversee their various operations.

-- Top earning potential—$111,150 or more
+- Top pay: $118,650 or more

 Training for High-Paying Careers

 Getting jobs that pay $100K or more usually requires post-secondary schooling.
 But you don't always need an advanced degree to earn that much money.
 The right undergraduate degree, diploma, or short training program at a college or trade school can help you get the skills you need to succeed in the high-paying job you most want.